Dobell Exhibition GrantMuseums & Galleries NSW

 With a generous gift from the Sir William Dobell Art Foundation, Museums & Galleries of NSW offers funding to two NSW regional galleries per annum; $30,000 to a large gallery and $10,000 to a smaller gallery.
-The program targets the development and delivery of curated exhibitions that significantly support artists, extend public appreciation and engagement with the visual arts and expand curatorial skills and creativity.
+The program targets the development and delivery of curated exhibitions that significantly support artists, extend public appreciation and engagement with the visual arts and expand curatorial skills and creativity beyond metropolitan Sydney.

 For more information on the Dobell Exhibition Grant visit the Museums & Galleries of NSW website.